Artificial Intelligence: Mind-Boggling Future Predictions in 2019

 How to become an innovation-minded always up-to-date person or business?
 Focus on these three key elements:

-- acknowledge the need for persistent improvement and optimisation
+- acknowledge the need for persistent improvement and optimization

 - use up-to-date software solutions and applications which help you work smarter